CalebG1301/MyLibraryApp/README.md

 Hello!
 I'm **Caleb Gandee**, an Application Development graduate passionate about building software that solves real-world problems.

-This project represents one of my Android development projects and demonstrates my ability to design, develop, debug, and maintain a complete mobile application using Java and Android Studio.
+This project demonstrates my ability to design, develop, debug, and maintain a complete Android application using Java and Android Studio.
+It highlights my experience with object-oriented programming, local data persistence, and building intuitive mobile user interfaces.

-I'm currently seeking an **entry-level Software Developer** position where I can continue building impactful software, collaborate with experienced developers, and continue growing as an engineer.
+I'm currently seeking an **entry-level Software Developer** position where I can contribute to a collaborative engineering team while continuing to expand my technical skills and build impactful software.

 ---

-## ⭐ If you enjoyed this project...
+## ⭐ Thank You for Visiting!

-Feel free to star the repository and explore my other projects as I continue expanding my software development portfolio.
+Thank you for taking the time to explore **MyLibraryApp**.
+Feel free to browse the source code and explore my other repositories as I continue building my software development portfolio.